apigeekdemos/apigee-informatica-apijam/Setting up your Informatica Intelligent Cloud Services Organization/README.md

 ![image alt text](./media/image_iic_ai_order_initiate_project.png)

+## Import the SharedServices project

+7. In the steps below, you will import the *Shared Services* project into your Trial IICS Org.

+* On Github, go to [Resources](./Resources) folder under the current folder and download the *Shared Services-nnnn.zip* file
+* In *Application Integration*, click on the *Explore* folder icon in the left nav
+* Click on the green *Import* button at the top right
+* In the file dialog, click *Choose File*, and select the *Shared Services-nnnn.zip.zip* file
+* Click on the green Import button to start the import of this process along with all its dependencies

+## Publish the EmailService process

-7. Publish the *Connections* in the *Shared Services* project
+8. Publish the *Connections* in the *Shared Services* project
+* Navigate to the *Shared Services* folder under *Explore -> All Projects*
 * Navigate to the *Connections* folder under *Shared Services*
-* Click on the *Email Service* connection
+* Click on the *Email Service* service connector
-* For the *Type* drop-down select *Email*
 * For the Email Service service connector, provide the password (GET from Instructor) and click Save, then Publish.
-Click the 3 dots to the right of the connector and click *Publish*
+* Click the 3 dots to the right of the connector and click *Publish*
-* Repeat the same for the Email-Service connection
+* Naviagte back to the *Connections* folder and repeat the same for the Email-Service connection.
+Save, then Publish.
+* Naviaget back to the *Shared Services* folder, and click the *Send Email* process.
 * Finally Publish the *Send Email* process

+## Publish the OrderInitiation process

-8. Publish the Service Connectors and Connections in the *Order Initiation* project
+9. Publish the Service Connectors and Connections in the *Order Initiation* project
 * Click on *Order Initiation* project
 * Click on *Connections* folder
 * Publish the *Get Inventory Detail* Service Connector.
 Click the 3 dots to the right of the connector and click *Publish*